neurochain/prototype/README.md

 Transactions are propagated to the other bots.

-When transactions are enough, bots create blocks.
+When there are enough transactions, bots create blocks.

 Consensus is established between the 4 bots to decide which one is going to write in the ledger.
 The block is written.

-When Production transactions are wrote into the NeuroChain, carrier, then warehouse, then shop can perfom their jobs too.
+When Production transactions are written into the NeuroChain, the carrier, then the warehouse, then the shop can perfom their jobs too.

-Every information is shared and approved and validated by the network.
-This is the birth of NeuroChain.
+Every information is shared, approved and validated by the network.

 ## Run this prototype
 Clone this repository then run: